grantcolley/dotnetwhat/README.md

 ![CIL for incrementing a Captured Variable](/readme-images/Captured_variable.png?raw=true "CIL for incrementing a Captured Variable")

 #### Closing Over a Loop Variable
-The behavior for closing over loop variables is different for `for` loops and `foreach` loops.
+The behavior for closing over loop variables is the same for `for` loops and `while` loops, where the loop variable is logically outside the loop, and therefore closures will close over the same copy of the variable.
+However, it is different for `foreach` loops, where the loop variable of a `foreach` will be logically inside the loop, and therefore closures will close over a fresh copy of the variable each time.

+The examples below show the generated [**CIL instructions**](https://en.wikipedia.org/wiki/List_of_CIL_instructions) for the `for` loop and the `foreach` loop for comparison.

 <!--
 https://ericlippert.com/2009/11/12/closing-over-the-loop-variable-considered-harmful-part-one/#more-1441